esnewman@mit.edu

 It has often been observed that verb phrases contain limited numbers and configurations of arguments.
 More specifically, verbs never select more than four arguments crosslinguistically, and having more than two DPs in a verb phrase usually requires extra functional structure (applicative heads, prepositions, etc.).
 These limits on verb phrases are somewhat surprising on the view that structure-building proceeds from instructions from the lexicon.
 If lexical items can vary in every imaginable way, why are their structural contexts so limited?
 I address this question by investigating the distribution of DP vs. non-DP phrases, as well as selected vs. unselected elements in the verbal domain.
 Some specific topics include obligatory adjuncts in middle constructions, profiles of c-selection, and the dative alternation.

-For the past two years, I have been working on a team project with Kenyon Branan, Tom McFadden, Sandhya Sundaresan, Rob Truswell, and Hedde Zeijlstra, which studies locality conditions on syntactic dependencies in several contexts.
+From 2021-2023, I worked on a team project with Kenyon Branan, Thomas McFadden, Sandhya Sundaresan, Rob Truswell, and Hedde Zeijlstra, which studies locality conditions on syntactic dependencies in several contexts.
 The goal of the project is to find a unified way of discussing several kinds of locality restrictions, such as intervention effects, successive cyclicity, and island effects.
-In this project, I have been focusing on the distribution of phi-features on nominals, exceptions to the CED (with Kenyon Branan), and the typology of adjunct clauses (with Caroline Heycock and Rob Truswell).
+In this project, and in the time since, I have been focusing on the distribution of phi-features on nominals, exceptions to the CED (with Kenyon Branan), and the typology of adjunct clauses (with Caroline Heycock and Rob Truswell).

 Focus particles raise interesting questions about the acquisition process, given that their contribution is entirely not-at-issue.
 A child must therefore use indirect reasoning to understand the utility of these words, leading to questions about what constrains learning.
 What makes even additionally interesting, and useful for an acquisition study, is that its inferences interact with negation, despite being not-at-issue.
 This makes the profile of adult-like competence with even more finegrained than is typical for other presupposition triggers.